Hyundai Sonata Vs. Kia OptimaEnlarge Photo

 Once you've narrowed down your choices to the South Korean-designed pair, though, how can you choose between them?
 Here at TheCarConnection, we've rated them identically, which makes the choice even more difficult.
 For the most part, it comes down to styling, though there are subtle differences in handling too that may tip the scales in one direction.

 The Optima and Sonata have much more in common than any other two mid-size four-door family sedans--no surprise, since Hyundai has owned Kia since the early 2000s.
 Both are powered by a range of four-cylinder engines, from the base normally aspirated models with about 200 horsepower, to the 274-horsepower turbocharged versions, with six-speed automatic or manual transmissions.
 Our pick: either with the turbocharged four and the automatic, a good pairing that executes quick highway passes without much turbo lag, replicating V-6 power without the drain on gas.
 Base fours are rated at 35 mpg highway--but turbo fours still earn an EPA-pegged 34 mpg highway.
-We've driven both hybrids, and think they have promise, but those models (at 34/39 mpg) need more drivetrain refinement—and more real-world mileage gains—before we recommend them.
+We've driven both hybrids, and they have improved drivability compared to when they were first introduced a couple of years ago (now 36 mpg city, 40 highway).

 Both the Sonata and Optima share some suspension and steering fundamentals.
 Each has an all-independent suspension with a very taut, borderline firm, ride quality, and electric power steering that has more heft and slightly more realistic feel in the Optima.